CFAES Give Today

 Variety Selection

 The Ohio Wheat Performance Test is conducted annually to measure yield and other agronomic characteristics important to producers.
-Information on wheat variety performance can be obtained in the annual Ohio Wheat Performance Test, Ohio State University Horticulture and Crop Science Department Series 228, available at County Extension offices or on the internet at: oardc.ohio-state.edu/wheattrials/.
+Information on wheat variety performance can be obtained in the annual Ohio Wheat Performance Test, which is available at Extension offices and online at u.osu.edu/perf.